Skip to content

 Colour blindness is common and not generally disclosed.
 You should assume that colour blindness considerations are needed for your materials.

-Consider use of colour in your images and figures:
+Consider use of colour in your text, images and figures:

 • Avoid using red and green together; this is the most problematic colour combination.